osmbe/website/_drafts/project-streetlevelimagery.md

 [OSMbe official](mapillary-official.png)
 (link: [OSMbe Official Cameras](https://www.mapillary.com/app/org/osmbelgium?lat=50.70729971977286&lng=5.096829552404529&z=6.707504774632062); [OSMbe members](https://www.mapillary.com/app/org/mosmbelgium?lat=50.70729971977286&lng=5.096829552404529&z=6.707504774632062);

+## Crowdsourcing for the win

+At OpenStreetMap Belgium, we believe crowdsourcing is the way to go.
+Define a common goal, make sure people have the means to work together and watch your project grow.
+That doesn't mean "volunteers only".
+The crowd is more than just citizens.
+As the project grows, professionals start to use it - and start contributing.
+Open streetlevel imagery project contributors are also companies and governement organizations.
+The reason is simple:
+- it's low cost.
+Since it takes no special skills to collect the imagery, you can work with volunteers or people who have to travel around anyway.
+Uploading is also quite easy
+- it's fast.
+Define a need today, grab your camera, and have the results available by the evening.
+Between large projects, ad hoc work can fill the gap
+- it has unexpected benefits.
+You get derived data for free, can download the censored images for re-use, and your local OpenStreetMap data might get better faster.

+While the low cost solution cannot offer the same benefits that advanced mobile mapping has, it can fill the gaps quite easily - possibly allowing you to leave more time between professional runs.

 ## How you can contribute

+Thanks for asking!

 * We're always looking for volunteers who want to use the camera.
 You don't need to be crazy ambitious, but of course the camera will go to people who can do most work first.
 * Do you think there's potential in your organization?
 We can set up a demo together and lend you a camera and accessories for testing purposes